HvyD/DataLake/README.md

 ### Summary
-This project demonstrates the student's ability to build an ETL pipeline for a data lake hosted on S3.
+This project demonstrates the ability to build an ETL pipeline for a data lake hosted on S3.

 ### Schema of the database
 #### Fact table